From Four Diamonds child to dancer, and beyond

 Tucker Haas was diagnosed with an aggressive form of sarcoma when he was just two years old.
 He became involved with Penn State as a Four Diamonds child when he was undergoing treatment, which began a 20-year journey with Penn State THON and the fraternity that became his adoptive family.

-Haas recently graduated with a degree in Recreation, Park, and Tourism Management program, and he continues to serve THON, the community, and most importantly, kids facing childhood cancer.
+Haas, a 2023 graduate of the Recreation, Park, and Tourism Management program, continues to serve THON, the community, and most importantly, kids facing childhood cancer.
 He encourages other undergraduate students to pursue volunteer and service opportunities as often as they can.

 As a student at Penn State, Haas became a brother with Alpha Tau Omega fraternity (ATΩ), the same leadership development fraternity that adopted him as a Four Diamonds child.
 He served as the THON family relations chair for ATΩ during his junior year.